Barbara Harris (actress): Later career and retirement

-Harris continued to appear in films of the 1970s-80s, including Freaky Friday (1976) with a young Jodie Foster, Movie Movie for director Stanley Donen, and The North Avenue Irregulars (1979) with Edward Herrmann and Cloris Leachman.
+Harris continued to appear in films of the 1970s-80s, including another Golden Globe-nominated turn, in Freaky Friday (1976) with a young Jodie Foster, Movie Movie for director Stanley Donen, and The North Avenue Irregulars (1979) with Edward Herrmann and Cloris Leachman.
 She co-starred in The Seduction of Joe Tynan (1979) with one of her former Broadway leading men, Alan Alda (who also wrote the screenplay), a tale of a liberal Washington Senator caught in an affair with a younger woman, played by Meryl Streep.

 In 1981, she starred in Second-Hand Hearts for esteemed director Hal Ashby as "Dinette Dusty", a recently widowed waitress and would-be singer who marries a boozy carwash worker named "Loyal", played by Robert Blake, to get back her children from their paternal grandparents.
 The film, based on a highly sought-after "road movie" screenplay by Charles K. Eastman, was a critical and box office disaster that tarnished the careers of all concerned.
 Critic Vincent Canby in his negative The New York Times review on May 8, 1981 opined, "[t]he film's one bright spot is Barbara Harris, who plays Dinette as sincerely as possible under awful conditions.
 She looks great even when she's supposed to be tacky, and is genuinely funny as she tries to make sense out of Loyal's muddled philosophizing, which, of course, the screenplay requires her to match."
 Harris was offscreen until 1986 when she played the mother of Kathleen Turner in Peggy Sue Got Married.
 Her last films were Dirty Rotten Scoundrels (1988) and Grosse Pointe Blank (1997).

 Harris retired from acting and began teaching.
 When asked in 2002 if she would resume her acting career, she said, "Well, if someone handed me something fantastic for $10 million, I'd work again.
 But I haven't worked in a long time as an actor.
 I don't miss it.
 I think the only thing that drew me to acting in the first place was the group of people I was working with: Ed Asner, Paul Sills, Mike Nichols, Elaine May.
 And all I really wanted to do back then was rehearsal.
 I was in it for the process, and I really resented having to go out and do a performance for an audience, because the process stopped; it had to freeze and be the same every night.
 It wasn't as interesting."

 In 2005, she briefly resurfaced, guest starring as The Queen and as Spunky Brandburn on Anne Manx on Amazonia, an audio drama by the Radio Repertory Company of America, which aired on XM Satellite Radio.